paultopia/experimental-cryogen/resources/templates/md/posts/cljbackground.md

 ```

 then, when you want to tear down the foreign process, you can kill it using `future-cancel`.
 So to take down the python process, `(future-cancel python)` will be quite sufficient.
 (Rabbitmq is a bit tougher, see the repo linked above for deets.)

+WARNING: this doesn't seem to be totally reliable.
+For example, sometimes (like in my rabbitmq tests), I can get it to spin up and shut down processes, but I can't seem to be able to send messages to the background processes.
+Other times, I can get it to spin up a process that will write to disk, but won't shut down on using `future-cancel`.